kashif-nawaz/Contrail_Networking_Canonical_Openstack_Functionality_Test/README.md

  *  Check "Contrail-status" <br/>
  *  Check "docker images version" <br/>

-creat-stack.sh script will create multiple stacks which will be used for verification of the Contrail Networking platform <br/>
+create-stack.sh script will create multiple stacks which will be used for verification of the Contrail Networking platform <br/>

  * Create glance image <br/>